Expanded Polynomial

 Context('LimitedPolynomial');

-We use the LimitedPolynomial-Strict context, construct the coefficients $b and $c as Perl reals, and then construct $expandedform using these pre-computed coefficients.
-This is because the LimitedPolynomial-Strict context balks at answers that are not already simplified completely.
-Notice that we called the ->reduce() method on the expanded form of the polynomial, which will ensure that the polynomial will be displayed as x^2 - 6x + 4 instead of x^2 + -6x + 4.
+Switch to the LimitedPolynomial-Strict context, construct the coefficients $b and $c, and then construct $expandedform using these coefficients.
+Note that the coefficients must be provided as simplified numeric values because the LimitedPolynomial-Strict context will not accept answers that are not already simplified completely.
+That is done here by computing those values in Perl before using them in the formula definition.
+Notice that the reduce method is called for the expanded form of the polynomial, which ensures that the polynomial will be displayed as x^2 - 6x + 4 instead of x^2 + -6x + 4.

 BEGIN_PGML